AryanCodex2000/Excel-Assignment/README.md

 ---

 ## Dashboard Overview
-> To use the dashboard, open `Solution.xlsx` and navigate to the **“Dashboard”** sheet.
+> To use the dashboard, open `Solution.xlsx` and navigate to the **Dashboard** sheet.
 All interactive elements work only on this tab.

 The Excel dashboard presents a concise yet comprehensive view of Sample Superstore performance: